proofofproofs/flyspeck_project/README.md

 ### Validator quick start

-- Runs on nearly any hardware (VPS, laptop, even small cloud instances).
+- Runs on nearly any hardware.
 Low CPU/memory; no GPU required.
 - Uses the public API at `http://65.109.75.37:8000` by default (configurable) and the Bittensor chain to set weights.

 Requirements (Ubuntu/Debian minimal):